White Gold Causes Nickel Allergies

 If you mix 50% copper with 50% silver and blend it into pure orange-yellow gold and you use 75% gold and split the remaining 25% into equal parts silver and copper you get 18 karat yellow gold.
 If you use just copper you get 18 karat rose gold, if you mix 18 karat gold with pure silver, you get something that was called electrum in the past and would be considered pale yellow with a greenish tint, and 14 karat gold mixed with pure silver was sold as green gold in the mid-century.

-They have to rhodium coat nickel white gold because the nickel causes an allergic reaction in some people, and over time of more exposure more people became allergic to nickel, right now in the United States somewhere around 4 to 5% of men are allergic to nickel and 15 to 16% of women are allergic to nickel.
+They have to rhodium coat nickel white gold because the nickel causes an allergic reaction in some people, and over time of more exposure more people became allergic to nickel, right now in the United States somewhere around 4 to 5% of men and at least 15 to 16% of women are allergic to nickel.
 This process is known as allergic contact dermatitis caused by sensitization.
 So what is safe to wear?
 Do not wear cheap earrings or jewelry, don't use stainless steel because all stainless steel whether it's surgical or not contains nickel.
 Don't get anything made of white gold other than stud earrings, or maybe a pendant.
 If you want white metal buy platinum or silver, there is no need to buy white gold jewelry, in America it is almost always nickel white gold coated with rhodium to create a hypoallergenic layer between you and the nickel jewelry.

-There is no reason to ever coat platinum with rhodium but they do, and they coat silver, and they have to coat white gold because of nickel allergies, and then they will lie and say that it is hypoallergenic white gold, even if the hypoallergenic coating can wear off and expose you to nickel.
+There is no reason to ever coat platinum with rhodium but they do, and there is no good reason to coat silver, the only metal that requires rhodium coating is nickel white gold because of the nickel allergies.
+Then they will lie and say that it is hypoallergenic white gold, or “nickel free” white gold even if the hypoallergenic coating can wear off and expose you to nickel.
 The only hypoallergenic white gold isn't white, it's pale yellow and it's called palladium white gold, made with a platinum group element, silver and gold.
-The only hypoallergenic metals in America are 925 silver, 10K, 14K, and 18K yellow gold, rose gold, or palladium white gold, and platinum.
-If you want a white metal, get either silver or platinum, gold should only ever come in yellow gold and rose gold, or in the very rare palladium white gold which is really a pale yellow anyway.
-Nickel white gold is the likely cause of most women's nickel allergies, which is why they coat them in rhodium and call that hypoallergenic.
-It's hypoallergenic until it wears off.

 Comments